permaweb/ao-cookbook/src/guides/tutorials/editor-setup.md

 4. In the Addon Manager, search for "ao", it should be the first result.
 Click "Enable" and enjoy autcomplete!

+If you don't want to do this process for each of your workspaces, you can copy the `Lua.workspace.library` object from the generated workspace `settings.json` file to your global `settings.json` file.

 ## Other editors

 1. Verify that your editor supports the [language server protocol](https://microsoft.github.io/language-server-protocol/implementors/tools/)